hbctraining/Intro-to-ChIPseq/lessons/04_peak_calling_macs.md

 **narrowPeak:**

-A narrowPeak (.narrowPeak) file is used by the ENCODE project to provide called peaks of signal enrichement based on pooled, normalized (interpreted) data.
+A narrowPeak (.narrowPeak) file is used by the ENCODE project to provide called peaks of signal enrichment based on pooled, normalized (interpreted) data.
 It is a BED 6+4 format, which means the first 6 columns of a BED file with 4 additional fields:

 7. signalValue - Measurement of overall enrichment for the region
 8. pValue - Statistical significance (-log10)